Simonne Monet-Chartrand: Death and legacy

 Simonne Monet-Chartrand died of cancer on January 18, 1993, in Richelieu.

 In 1996, her son Alain Chartrand and the filmmaker Diane Cailhier released a film about her life, titled My Life Is a River (Une vie comme rivière).
 They also produced a television mini-series about Monet-Chartrand and her husband called Chartrand et Simonne in 2000.

 Several buildings and institutions have been named for her, including a center for victims of domestic violence and an elementary school in Montreal.

+In September 2023, Monet-Chartrand was one of three Quebec feminists and trade unionists, along with Madeleine Parent and Léa Roback, honoured by Canada Post with a postage stamp.